December 25

 Humphrey DeForest Bogart, actor, born today in 1899

-Carlos Castañeda, author, died today in 1931
+Carlos Castañeda, author, born today in 1931

 As did Sir Charles Spencer Chaplin, some minor civil servant presumably, or ... wait a moment ... do you mean the tramp from the Lambeth Walk?
 Sir Charles!
 Eh,what!
 Makes him sound like a right Charlie.
 Today in 1977.